Kirby Hall: History

-The building and gardens are owned by the Earl of Winchilsea, and are managed by English Heritage.
+The building and gardens are still owned by the Earl of Winchilsea.
+The site was designated a scheduled monument in 1927.

 Kirby Hall has been used as a filming location in many productions.
-These include the following: episode 6 ('Protest and Communication') of Kenneth Clark's Civilisation, and Jane Austen's Mansfield Park and A Christmas Carol for Ealing Studios in 1999.
+These include: episode 6 ("Protest and Communication") of Kenneth Clark's Civilisation, and Patricia Rozema film adaptation of Jane Austen's Mansfield Park (1999) and A Christmas Carol for Ealing Studios in 1999.
 In 2014 it was the venue for an edition of BBC One's Antiques Roadshow.